Will your next Canon camera be liquid-cooled?

 Canon’s passive liquid-cooled system.
 The L-shaped block with square cutout wrapping from behind the camera into the handgrip is the magnetic cooling system.
 Canon

-One of the systems proposed by Canon in its patent application has a more integrated design and is intended only to cool the image sensor .
+One of the systems proposed by Canon in its patent application has a more integrated and is intended only to cool the image sensor alone.
 It appears to use a passive heat sink inside the handgrip to vent excess heat from the camera.
-This system requires just a single magnet, and for bonus points, it’s one that is already within the camera, located on the rear of the shutter mechanism.
+This system requires just a magnet, and for bonus points, it’s one that is already within the camera, located on the rear of the shutter mechanism.

 The other system aims to cool the entire image sensor assembly complete with a sensor-shift mechanism as a single unit, with the two halves of its system connected only by thin conduits.
 This latter design is an active type, including a fan that would draw air in from an air intake inside the handgrip, and then vent the warmed exhaust from the base of the camera.